 Explore available courses on the University College Cork's online course catalog.
 Filter by semester: semester 1 (fall), semester 2 (spring), and year long (academic year).
 An early start option is available for fall and year students.

 A full course load for a semester at University College Cork is 30 UCC credits, or 15 U.S. semester credit hours.
 Most courses are 5 UCC credits.
-The Early Start option is worth 10 UCC credits and the internship is worth 2.5 UCC credits.
+The Early Start option is worth 10 UCC credits.

 1 ECTS credit = .5 U.S. semester credit hours

 Please review all your syllabi and course materials when you are registering for classes (both pre-arrival and on-site).
 Certain classes may have a one-off lab or field trip fee that is disclosed in the syllabus or first meeting of class.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.

 Early Start students choose one course from among six options.
 Click on the links below to learn more about the course options:

 - Early Start Semester in History and Modern Ireland